-We also see more doctors banding together in IPAs; that form may show an upswing in our future surveys as well
+We also see more doctors banding together in IPAs; that form may show an upswing in our future surveys as well a role in MCO participation.

-For the first time, we sought to determine whether the region in which a respondent practiced played a role in MCO participation.
 According to cross-tabulation results, that seems to be the case: A higher percentage of Northeast doctors were on MCO panels, including all three types (HMO, PPO and IPA), compared to other regions.
-By contrast, the lowest percentage of MCO involvement imbursements are already being felt.
+By contrast, the lowest percentage of MCO involvement